Science Communication (M.S.Com. or G.Dip.)

 Telephone: 705-675-1151 ext.
 4139

 Each class incorporates practical components that allow students to apply the theory and best practices that they've learned in class to real world projects.
 Students hone their skills by visualizing real data sets, developing actionable communication plans, and documenting research as it evolves at Laurentian University, Science North, and our community research partners.
-These products are often shared with targeted audiences online, in workshops, and through science centre exhibits and events, with students evaluating the efficacy of the outreach and writing reflections on their experiences.
+Our projects are often collaborative in nature, with students working in multidisciplinary teams to develop multimedia assets that are built on a foundation of best communication principles.
+Our products are often shared with targeted audiences online, in workshops, and through science centre exhibits and events, with students evaluating the efficacy of the outreach and writing reflections on their experiences.

 Every two weeks we welcome guest lecturers in the field of science communication.
 They showcase career opportunities in the field and provide real world context to the theories and practices taught in class.
 Topics presented range from public speaking tips, science journalism, medical writing, animation, filmmaking for social media, focus group facilitation, media training, and risk communication.